aws-samples/eks-workshop-v2/website/docs/security/amazon-eks-pod-identity/using-dynamo.md

 $ kubectl -n carts rollout status deployment/carts
 ```

 So now our application should be using DynamoDB right?
-Try to load it up in the browser using the URL outputed in the previous command, and navigate to the shopping cart.
+Try to load it up in the browser using the URL from the previous command, and navigate to the shopping cart.

 ```bash
 $ kubectl -n ui get service ui-nlb -o jsonpath='{.status.loadBalancer.ingress[*].hostname}{"\n"}'